 Travelling time: 5 hrs 16 min

-An ancient historic town in Alwar, Rajasthan, Neemrana is a laid-back and rustic destination, offering a peaceful holiday during weekend.
+An ancient historic town in Alwar, Rajasthan, Neemrana is a laid-back and rustic destination, offering a peaceful holiday during weekends in Winter.
 Siliserh Lake would be a great visit.
 You can also go for a wildlife safari inside the Sariska national park that is located nearby.
 Vinaya Vilas palace cum museum and Bala quila are other attractions here.
 Opt for a stay in Neemrana fort hotel where you will not enjoy a memorable stay but will also get a chance to partake in adventure activities like flying fox, indoor games, camel ride, yoga, meditation, hot air ballooning and much more.
-You can also go on a village-hopping tour, explore the nearby villages and interacting with the locals.
+You can also go on a village-hopping tour, explore the nearby villages and interact with the locals.

 Distance from Delhi: Around 126 km